 I help this by opening cabinets and the bathroom door so that the warmth can get to where the pipes are.
 So just because your RV isn't a 'four seasons' RV doesn't mean it can't survive a winter.

 Many factors go into deciding what is the best travel trailer or coach or whatnot for full-time living.
 There is NO one best RV brand in existence.
 Don't let any other website jerk you around with such nonsense.

 Figure out as best as you can what living full time looks like for you, and THEN you can figure out what rig will best fit your new lifestyle.

-You might sit in one place permanently, you might take road trips, you may want to do a weekend trip here and there.
+You might sit in one place permanently.
+Or, you might take road trips.
+You may want to do a weekend trip here and there.
 Every way you could do this life will determine the elements that will make your choice the best for you as a beginner.